 Canyon Highway District #4 (CHD4) has developed a Draft Transportation Planning Study that will prioritize projects for the future.
 A comment period is now available for the public to give their input.
 More information regarding the Highway District's function and Asset Management Program is provided below.
 After reviewing this information, please take our survey and let us know what you think.
-This information will be considered in the study as it becomes finalized.
+The input you provide will be considered for the study as it becomes finalized.

 Demographic trends were evaluated based on Community Planning Association of Southwest Idaho (COMPASS) models and supporting Geographic Information System (GIS) data.
 The following exhibits identify current conditions, historical trends, and future projections of demographics within the CHD4 jurisdiction.